 We will then use this research to create a unique library capable of predicting and preventing diseases, and developing adaptive, personalised medicine.

-All before sharing the life-changing lessons we learn across the globe, helping children and young people from the East of England and far beyond.
+All before sharing the life-changing lessons we learn across the globe, helping children and young people aged 0-19, including those with cancer, from the East of England and far beyond.

 By listening and understanding each individual’s needs, we’ll make sure they’re part of any decisions that will directly affect their lives — be it in their education or employment.